Álvaro Espinoza

-Álvaro Alberto Espinoza Ramírez [es-pe-noh'-zah] (born February 19, 1962) is a Venezuelan former shortstop in Major League Baseball.
+Álvaro Alberto Espinoza Ramírez [es-pe-noh'-zah] (born February 19, 1962) is a Venezuelan former professional baseball shortstop.
+He played in Major League Baseball (MLB) for the Minnesota Twins, New York Yankees, Cleveland Indians, New York Mets, and Seattle Mariners.
 He batted and threw right-handed.

 Early life

 Born in Valencia, Carabobo, he graduated from Pedro Gual High School where he played baseball, soccer and basketball.

 Playing career

 As a young prospect, Espinoza was let go by the Houston Astros system.
 But he went on to have twelve decent seasons with the Minnesota Twins (1984–1986), New York Yankees (1988–1991), Cleveland Indians (1993–1996), New York Mets (1996) and Seattle Mariners (1997).

 Although a free swinger, Espinoza was a good bat handler and contact hitter.
 His game was to simply put the ball in play and not try to hit for power.
 As a baserunner, he had average speed.